Hot Rollers Are My Lazy Girl Hack to a Perfect Blowout

 While the whole kit and caboodle may look intense, rest assured that using hot rollers is actually pretty easy:

 1. After giving your rollers a good 10 minutes to heat up, spray your heat protectant and section your hair.
 “Section in a mohawk section, from mid-eyebrows to the crown of your head.
-Ideally, there’s three rollers there,” advises Matos.
+Ideally, there are three rollers there,” advises Matos.

-2. Then, you’ll want to section out the sides of your hair (two rollers per side is perfect).
+2. Then, you’ll want to section your hair on the sides (two rollers per side is perfect).
 “For the back, grab whatever hair is left and do it in sections.
-The number of sections depends on the hair texture, but usually three to four is plenty of sections.”
+The number of sections depends on the hair texture, but usually three to four sections are plenty.”
 (Pro tip: Always roll away from the face.)

 Meet the Expert